Harley-Davidson Servi-Car: Chassis and suspension

-A prototype of the Servi-Car with rear suspension had been tested and was found to be unstable.
-The production model had its axle mounted directly to the frame with no suspension at all.
+A prototype of the Servi-Car with rear suspension was tested but found to be unstable.
+The production model's axle is mounted directly to the frame with no suspension at all.

 Until 1957, the front forks of the Servi-Car were the springer-type leading-link forks used on the R-series and W-series solo motorcycles.
-From 1958 on, the Servi-Car changed neck stem length and inner diameter to use Hydra-Glide front forks.
+From 1958 on, the Servi-Car's neck stem length and inner diameter were changed to fit Hydra-Glide front forks.

 Brakes

-As introduced, the Servi-Car had a drum brake on the front wheel and another drum brake inside the rear axle housing, decelerating both rear wheels.
+Early production Servi-Cars have a drum brake on the front wheel and another drum brake inside the rear axle housing, decelerating both rear wheels.
 In 1937, the braking system was upgraded to have a drum brake on each wheel.
 A hydraulic rear brake system was introduced in 1951.
-The very last Servi-Cars, built late in their last model year, would have disc brakes on all three wheels.
+The very last Servi-Cars, built late in their last model year, have disc brakes on all three wheels.